 Despite our best efforts, some devices remain ‘unrepaired’.
 If this happened to you, what should you do?
 To begin with, we often refer people to commercial repairers for help – that is the preferred option as we need to stimulate the commercial repair economy.

 If unwilling to spend money or time, then device owners should ask themselves

 Does this device need repair you can’t complete?

 If repair is unrealistic, does it have valuable parts?

 If yes to either, REUSE is the preferred option.
 It is worth trying to sell your device especially if it has valuable parts.
 If you sell it via Ebay, you can even decide to donate part or all of the proceeds to The Restart Project.
 (We do not take donations of broken stuff.)

 If the device or appliance is commonplace and cheap to buy new, don’t bother trying to sell it.
 There are people who collect non-functioning devices, especially if you share info from your Restarter about what has failed.
-Try Freecycle, Freegle, Streetbank, or Streetlife.
+Try Freecycle, Freegle, or Streetbank.

 If curious, you might also try your local hackspace, makerspace (map in London) or community computer refurbisher to see if they are in need of your broken gadget for parts.

 **Before parting with a device containing personal data in this way, device owners need to properly wipe data from it.
 Here is our advice for PCs and laptops.
 Seek help elsewhere for other devices.**

 Is the answer NO to the questions above?

 So heartbroken and tired that you want to bin it?

 Wait a minute!
 It’s time to RECYCLE.
 Electronic waste is extremely toxic and should NEVER go to landfill.
-(Recycling recoups some of the raw materials in our electronics, but not all and especially not rare earths.)
+(Recycling recoups some of the raw materials in our electronics, but not all.
+For that reason, we always recommend reuse first.